-7. SSA shall have appropriate procedures in place to report confirmed or suspected security or privacy incidents (unauthorized use or disclosure involving personally identifiable information), involving NDNH information.
-Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA shall report confirmed and suspected incidents, in either electronic or physical form to OCSE, as designated in this security addendum.
-The requirement for SSA to report confirmed or suspected incidents involving NDNH information to OCSE exists in addition to, not in lieu of, any SSA requirements to report to the United States Computer Emergency Readiness Team (US-CERT).
+7. SSA shall have appropriate procedures in place to report security or privacy incidents, or suspected incidents involving NDNH information.
+Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA shall report confirmed and suspected incidents, in either electronic or physical form to OCSE, as designated on this security addendum.
+The requirement for SSA to report confirmed or suspected incidents involving NDNH information to OCSE exists in addition to, not in lieu of, any SSA requirements to report to the United States Computer Emergency Readiness Team (US-CERT) or other reporting agencies.

 OCSE has appropriate procedures in place to report security or privacy incidents, or suspected incidents involving the agency finder files.
-Immediately upon discovery but in no case later than one hour after discovery of the incident, OCSE will report confirmed or suspected incidents to the SSA security contact designated in this security addendum.
+Immediately upon discovery but in no case later than one hour after discovery of the incident, OCSE will report confirmed and suspected incidents to the SSA security contact designated on this security addendum.
 The requirement for OCSE to report confirmed or suspected incidents to SSA exists in addition to, not in lieu of, requirements to report to US-CERT or other reporting agencies.

-Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, OMB M-17-12, NIST SP 800-53 Rev 4, IR-6
+Policy/Requirements Traceability: OMB Circular A-130, Managing Information as a Strategic Resource; OMB Memorandum M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information; NIST SP 800-53 Rev 4, IR-6

-8. SSA shall prohibit the use of non-SSA furnished equipment to access NDNH information without specific written authorization for the equipment from the appropriate SSA representatives.
+8. SSA shall prohibit the use of non-SSA furnished equipment to access NDNH information without specific written authorization for the equipment from the appropriate SSA representative.